 Leadership Development (servant type) of all involved in any form of ministry leadership or oversight on the Region, shall become a central consideration to all that we do.
 Emerging leaders need to be identified and nurtured.
 Existing leaders need to be given further education and encouraged to mentor and actively integrate emerging leaders.
 Leadership Development of young emerging leaders (35 years of age and younger), youth and children shall be of priority.

 Cohesive Education / Ministerial Preparation involves the establishment of an integrated Nazarene educational system across the Region that facilitates the training and qualification of Nazarene leaders, both clergy and lay.
-This system, which begins with discipleship in the local church, is to ensure that ministerial preparation is accessible, applicable, affordable and approved as a course of study leading to ordination for those pursuing a call to full time ministry.
-To accomplish this, we must utilize twenty-first century strategies of outcomes based educational delivery within the context of new communities of learning.
+This system, which begins with discipleship in the local church, is to ensure that ministerial preparation is accessible, applicable, affordable and approved as a course of study leading to ordination for those pursuing a call to full-time ministry.
+To accomplish this, we must utilize twenty-first-century strategies of outcomes based on educational delivery within the context of new communities of learning.

 To this end, the Region shall provide and maintain an effective communication system that uses contemporary and emerging media to keep all constituents informed of the work in the Region and beyond, along with presenting the opportunities to partner in ministry and in prayer.

 Church Multiplication and Expansion

 Church planting happens as a result of strategic prayer, planning, and collaboration.
 The time has come for the reprioritization of strategic expansion into areas of existing districts, nations and fields that are thus far untouched or insignificantly impacted.
 While entering new nations is always a worthy consideration, momentum commences with small steps in the Jerusalems and Judeas of our people and congregations.
 From there, the Lord will raise up those called to Samaria and the uttermost ends of the earth.